BudEcosystem/GenZ/README.md

 <h2 align="center">Milestone Releases ️🏁</h2>

+**[27 July 2023]**
+[_GenZ-13B V2 (ggml)_](https://huggingface.co/budecosystem/genz-13b-v2-ggml) : Announcing our GenZ-13B v2 with ggml.
+This variant of GenZ can run inferencing using only CPU and without the need of GPU.
+Download the model from [HuggingFace](https://huggingface.co/budecosystem/genz-13b-v2-ggml).

+**[27 July 2023]**
+[_GenZ-13B V2 (4-bit)_](https://huggingface.co/budecosystem/genz-13b-v2-4bit) : Announcing our GenZ-13B v2 with 4-bit quantisation.
+Enabling inferencing with much lesser GPU memory than the 32-bit variant.
+Download the model from [HuggingFace](https://huggingface.co/budecosystem/genz-13b-v2-4bit).

 **[26 July 2023]**
-_GenZ-13B V2_ : We're excited to announce the release of our Genz 13B v2 model, a step forward with improved evaluation results compared to v1.
+[_GenZ-13B V2_](https://huggingface.co/budecosystem/genz-13b-v2) : We're excited to announce the release of our Genz 13B v2 model, a step forward with improved evaluation results compared to v1.
 Experience the advancements by downloading the model from [HuggingFace](https://huggingface.co/budecosystem/genz-13b-v2).

 **[20 July 2023]**
-_GenZ-13B_ : We marked an important milestone with the release of the Genz 13B model.
+[_GenZ-13B_](https://huggingface.co/budecosystem/genz-13b) : We marked an important milestone with the release of the Genz 13B model.
 The journey began here, and you can partake in it by downloading the model from [Hugging Face](https://huggingface.co/budecosystem/genz-13b).

 ---